rl-institut/spice_ev/doc/source/code.rst

 Greedy
 ------
 Charges one vehicle after the next with full power until the desired state of charge (SoC) is reached.
-Depending on the grid connector (GC), multiple cars may be charged in one timestep.
+Depending on the grid connector (GC), multiple vehicles may be charged in one timestep.

 .. currentmodule:: src.strategies.greedy